fullstackreact/30-days-of-react/day-01/post.md

 `App` is a React component.
 React components can be written as a function (like `App` is) or using ES6 class syntax.
 Because functions are more familiar and easier to write, let's stick with function components for now.

 All React components return HTML-like (**not HTML**) code to describe what UI should look like.

-## How does it work?

-The body of `index.html` file has an empty `<div>` container with the id of 'root'.
-Obviously an innocent HTML element doesn't have capabilities to render React components.

-That is why, in `index.js` file, we use `document.getElementById()` method to get the empty container and store it the variable named `rootElement`.

-> `document.getElementById()` method is frequently used in JavaScript DOM manipulation.
-It accepts one argument - `id` of the DOM element you want to select.

-Calling `createRoot()` on a plain `<div>` gives it necessary properties and methods to be a home for our React app.

-One of them is `render()`, a very important method that dictates what the component should look like.
-In this case, it renders one component - `App` inside the container.

-Tomorrow, you will learn about JSX, HTML-like syntax that helps us define components' layout.
+Tomorrow, you will learn about JSX, the syntax that helps us define components' layout and build dynamic web apps with React.